-Tuesday 7 January 2003 will see the old Ferrari take to the track (more and more components for 2003), Wednesday 8 January 2003 the new Toyota will be presented, Tuesday 14 January 2003 BAR, Thursday 23 January 2003 Renault and so on.
-The challenge, technological and sporting, of Formula 1 begins again.
+On Tuesday, January 7, 2003, the old Ferrari will take to the track (with more and more components to be tested for 2003), Wednesday, January 8, 2003, the new Toyota will be presented, Tuesday, January 14, 2003, BAR, Thursday, January 23, 2003, Renault and so on.
+The technological and sporting challenge of Formula 1 begins again.
 The rules have changed and the money has decreased.
 In exactly 60 days' time in Melbourne we will see Friday practice: a single flying lap that will be used to determine the starting order for Saturday's qualifying (also a single-lap race).
-Arrows will be missing, overwhelmed by the economic crisis, but the other teams, especially the smaller ones, have also had to reckon with falling revenues.
-A former sponsor quoted by The Times explained that the cost of a single-seater advertising space has plummeted in the last three years.
-In 2000, at least 750,000 euros were needed to have a small company brand appear on a mid-range car, while today - the English newspaper reveals - 450.000 euros are enough.
+Arrows will be missing, overwhelmed by the economic crisis, but the other teams, especially the smaller ones, have also had to deal with fewer revenues.
+A former sponsor quoted by the Times explained that the cost of a single-seater advertising space has plummeted in the last three years.
+In 2000, at least 750.000 euros were needed to have a small company brand appear on a mid-range car, while today - the English newspaper reveals - 450.000 euros are enough.
 The advertisement on the rear wing, one of the most expensive because of its excellent visibility on television, is said to have dropped from 11.000.000 to 6.000.000 euros.
 To save money, the latest temptation is to abolish electronic devices such as the recently reintroduced traction control and two-way telemetry.
-FIA president Max Mosley will discuss this on Wednesday 15 January 2003 at a meeting with team managers.
-He will probably find the support of the small teams, such as Minardi and Jordan, but not that of Ferrari and McLaren, who have invested several millions in the development of the microchips.
+FIA president Max Mosley will discuss this on Wednesday, January 15, 2003, at a meeting with team managers.
+He will probably find the support of small teams such as Minardi and Jordan, but not that of Ferrari and McLaren, who have invested several millions in the development of the microchips.
 After the Christmas holidays, the Maranello team sends test drivers Luca Badoer and Luciano Burti back to the track in Barcelona.
-Michael Schumacher will be asked to test a single-seater very similar to the future F2003 after 20 January 2003.
+Michael Schumacher will be asked to test a single-seater very similar to the future F2003 after January 20, 2003.

-Ferrari has not yet announced the exact date when the new car will be presented (first half of February), but the testing schedule will be respected because the 2002 single-seater will run in the first three Grands Prix (Australia, Malaysia and Brazil).
-The same strategy at McLaren-Mercedes, which will start with a hybrid car, while Williams-Bmw will be ready on Friday 31 January 2003, in time to relaunch the challenge to the Maranello team from Sunday 9 March 2003, in Australia.
-Fourth force in the World Championship, Renault will make its debut on 20 January 2003.
+Ferrari has not yet announced the exact date when the new car will be presented (first half of February), but the testing schedule will be respected because the 2002 single-seater will run in the first three races (Australia, Malaysia and Brazil).
+Same strategy at McLaren-Mercedes, which will start with a hybrid car, while Williams-Bmw will be ready on Friday, January 31, 2003, in time to relaunch the challenge to the Maranello team from Sunday, March 9, 2003, in Australia.
+Fourth force in the World Championship, Renault, will make its debut on January 20, 2003.
 During the championship, the French team could take advantage of the two hours of free practice on Friday mornings reserved for teams that do less than ten days of testing during the season.
 Tense atmosphere, finally, at BAR: the two drivers, Jacques Villeneuve and Jenson Button, have barely met and have already given up speaking to each other.
-Two places are still vacant: one at Jordan, which has the Italian driver Giancarlo Fisichella (who dreams of a 2004 at McLaren-Mercedes) as its first driver, the other at Minardi, which has hired English rookie Justin Wilson, Formula 3000 champion, a 191 centimetre giant who will need a tailor-made cockpit.
+Two places are still vacant: one at Jordan, which has the Italian driver Giancarlo Fisichella (who dreams of a 2004 at McLaren-Mercedes) as its first driver, the other at Minardi, which has hired English rookie Justin Wilson, Formula 3000 champion, a 191-centimetre giant who will need a tailor-made cockpit.
 Close to the signing are two Dutchmen.
-One is Jos Verstappen, an old Formula 1 acquaintance, former Arrows and friend of Michael Schumacher, with whom he is spending his holidays in Norway.
+One is Jos Verstappen, an old Formula 1 acquaintance, former Arrows driver and friend of Michael Schumacher, with whom he is spending his holidays in Norway.
 Negotiations with Eddie Jordan are well advanced.
-Christijan Albers, 23 years old, is instead in Paul Stoddart's sights, provided he brings with him a $3.000.000 sponsorship dowry.
+Christijan Albers, 23 years old, is instead in Paul Stoddart's sights, provided he brings with him a $3.000.000 sponsorship amount.
 Albers would become the fourth rookie of the season after Justin Wilson and Brazilians Cristiano Da Matta (Toyota) and Antonio Pizzonia (Jaguar).
-If you finish eleventh in Formula 1, have never won a race in seven seasons and your colleagues, people who understand, vote you the best driver, then some explanation is needed.
-Let's look at the facts: on Sunday 12 January 2003 Giancarlo Fisichella surprisingly wins the Drivers' Driver award.
+If you finish eleventh in Formula 1, have never won a race in seven seasons and your colleagues, people who understand your skills, vote you the best driver, then some explanation is needed.
+Let's look at the facts: on Sunday, January 12, 2003, Giancarlo Fisichella surprisingly wins the Drivers' Driver award.

 "Giancarlo is one of the best three, and I would personally say one of the best two drivers of our time".

-After making his debut in 1996 with Minardi, the Italian driver had a first season in the Jordan in which he was regularly ahead of his team-mate (rookie Ralf Schumacher).
+After making his debut in 1996 with Minardi, the Italian driver had a first season with Jordan in which he was regularly ahead of his teammate (rookie Ralf Schumacher).
 He moved to Benetton in 1998 and stayed four seasons with the Anglo-Italian team, which then ended up in the hands of Flavio Briatore and Renault.
 When the French manufacturer decided to build a car with its own name, the other Italian Jarno Trulli took the place of Giancarlo Fisichella, who returned to Jordan in 2002.
-Balance of these seven championships: 107 Grands Prix disputed, one pole position, five second and four third places.
+Balance of these seven championships: 107 races disputed, one pole position, five second and four third places.
 It is more difficult to understand why none of the three top teams ever offered him a chance.
 The fans dreamed of seeing him at Ferrari (Italian driver in an Italian car), but at Maranello they have never had a more winning pair than Michael Schumacher and Rubens Barrichello, both under contract until 2004.
-Williams has bet on Ralf Schumacher and Juan Pablo Montoya and does not seem willing to change, McLaren would have reason to renew, but boss Ron Dennis does not like Italians.
-Giancarlo will test the 2003 car at Silverstone on Tuesday 14 January 2003.
+Williams has bet on Ralf Schumacher and Juan Pablo Montoya and does not seem willing to change, McLaren would have reason to renew itself, but boss Ron Dennis does not like Italians.
+Giancarlo will test the 2003 car at Silverstone on Tuesday, January 14, 2003.

-Michael Schumacher was also honoured in Birmingham: for the third year in a row he received a golden statuette offered by owner Bernie Ecclestone as best driver according to the jury.
+Michael Schumacher is also honoured in Birmingham: for the third year in a row he receives a golden statuette offered by owner Bernie Ecclestone as best driver according to the jury.
 The German is not present and the statuette is collected by Damon Hill, who receives it from the hands of Nigel Mansell.

 "I have the feeling that it is finally me receiving something that is Schumacher's".